Vårfruberga Abbey: Vårfruberga Abbey

 After 50 years the nuns moved again to the present Kungsberg (3 km east of Fogdö), where they were able to have built a full monastic complex in accordance with the Cistercian principles of monastery construction and layout.
 The new buildings were put into operation in 1289.
 At the same time the name of the community was changed to Vårfruberga ("Mountain of Our Lady"), and was formally accepted into the Cistercian order, as a daughter house of Julita Abbey.

 The church was built in the shape of a Latin cross, with three aisles and a short transept.
 The nave was divided by a wall to separate the nuns from the lay congregation.
 The church was roofed with tiles, and the external walls may also have been tile-clad.

-During the Reformation of 1527, king Gustav Vasa dissolved the abbey and appropriated its property and estates to the crown in accordance with the Reduction of Gustav I of Sweden.
+During the Reduction of Gustav I of Sweden, king Gustav Vasa dissolved the abbey and appropriated its property and estates to the crown.
 He had the monastery buildings demolished to use as a source of stone for the construction of Gripsholm Castle.
 Parts of the walls survive.